rmarracc/ft_linear_regression/README.md

 ### Train

-- Give the desired precision (0.01 gives a 1% error limit) and the learning rate when it's asked for
+- Give the desired precision (With the following csv file, the lowest cost is a bit under 0.0104) and the learning rate when it's asked for
 - The learning script displays the error rate at each iteration, and the number of iterations at the end of the gradiant descent algorithm
 - The learning script create then a `output.csv` file containing theta0 and theta1